 It’s important to highlight that you don’t need to already have financial services experience to successfully get a job.
 Full training is provided.
 Ambition to get into the financial services sector is a key reason why many professionals decide to make the move offshore.

 3. What types of job are available?
-ACCOUNTANTS – There are regular opportunities with the Big Four in Financial Services Audit, Financial Accounting, Risk Advisory, US Tax and Insolvency & Corporate Recovery.
+ACCOUNTANTS – There are regular opportunities with the Big Four in Financial Services Audit, Financial Accounting, Risk/ Financial Advisory, US Tax and Insolvency & Corporate Recovery.
 LAWYERS – For qualified lawyers, there are offshore legal jobs available in Corporate & Commercial, Funds, Dispute Resolution, Private Client & Trusts, and Property.
 We also have openings for Trust Officers and Actuaries.
 Visit our Jobs page to see our latest openings.

 – If you are an executive or at C-level earning base >US$150,000 per annum, we direct you to our affiliate, Hamilton Executive Search & Selection –